-Any student who is absent for more than nine (9) days excused or unexcused in one semester will be considered as having excessive absences.
-Although college visits are considered excused absences, college visits will be calculated in the student's overall attendance.
-The school may contact a student and his or her parent(s)/guardian(s) if accumulated absences become excessive.
+Any student who is absent for more than nine days excused or unexcused in one semester will be considered as having excessive absences.
+Although college visits are considered excused absences, college visits will be calculated in the students overall attendance.
+The school may contact a student as well as parent(s)/guardian(s) if accumulated absences become excessive.

 Participation in school-sponsored activities DOES NOT count against a student's attendance.
-School-approved activities are defined below.

 9 Absences Conference with student, parent(s)/guardian(s), dean and counselor.
 Attendance contract signed by all parties.
 12 Absences Conference with student, parent(s)/guardian(s), dean and counselor.
 No absence will be excused without a Dr. Note.
 15 Absences Conference with student, parent(s)/guardian(s), dean and counselor.
-Student may be withdrawn from course with failing grade.
+Student may be withdrawn from a course with failing grade.

-If a student is excessively absent, a Doctor's Note (licensed M.D.) will be required in order to have the absence excused.
+\If a student is excessively absent, a Doctor's Note (licensed M.D.) will be required in order to have the absence excused.
 The Doctor's Note must be the original and legible on the physician's stationary, signed by the doctor or nurse, and presented to the Attendance Office upon the student's return to school.
 The note must state the date(s) that the student was "unable to attend school" and the date that the doctor saw the student.
 Students that are excessively absent during first semester and are on Doctor's Note status will be subject to Doctor's Note Only intervention during second semester.